tymyrddin/blue/source/docs/home/smart/iot.md

 Risk: Leaks Wi-Fi passwords (yes, this happened).

-Fix: If it can’t survive without internet, it is not a fridge—it is a spy.
+Fix: If it can’t survive without internet, it is not a fridge, it is a spy.
 Block it.

 ### The Roomba that sells your floor plan